pymc-devs/pytensor/doc/library/config.rst

     Default: ``'custom'``

-    This specifies how data types are implicitly determined by Aesara during the creation of constants or in the results of arithmetic operations.
+    This specifies how data types are implicitly determined by Pytensor during the creation of constants or in the results of arithmetic operations.

-    The ``'custom'`` value corresponds to a set of custom rules originally used in Aesara.
-These rules can be partially customized (e.g. see the in-code help of ``aesara.scalar.basic.NumpyAutocaster``).
+    The ``'custom'`` value corresponds to a set of custom rules originally used in Pytensor.
+These rules can be partially customized (e.g. see the in-code help of ``pytensor.scalar.basic.NumpyAutocaster``).
 This will be deprecated in the future.

     The ``'numpy+floatX'`` setting attempts to mimic NumPy casting rules,